jzheaux/spring-security-oauth2-resource-server/samples/boot/oauth2/resource-server/simple/README.md

 1. The Authorized Way
 ---------------------

-In the src/main/resources directory there is a token that already has the 'ok' scope granted.
+In the src/main/resources directory there is valid bearer token.
 If you navigate in your terminal to that directory, e.g.

 ```bash